Phearakbothbunna/JPN-Electronics-Marketplace/README.md

 Repository for Software Testing course project (CPTS 582)

-Our team is developing a full-stack web application for electronics marketplace in the main purpose of performing software testing on the application.
+Our team is developing a full-stack web application for electronics marketplace, primarily intended for the testing of software functionalities and performance.